 - If your link is short enough, you can add it as plain, non-clickable text to an image within your story.

-- Another option is to ask people to slide into your DMs if they want to take advantage of your offer.
+- Another option is to ask people to direct message you if they want to take advantage of your offer.

 Making important—or not so important—announcements with Instagram Stories is a clever way to get attention and capitalize on the immediacy of the platform.
 Announcements might include the addition of new a product to your line-up, hiring a key employee, expanding into new territory, or forming a partnership with a related business.
 There are lots of ways to make your announcement as well.
 You can use a series of images to do the big reveal, record a video, or use Instagram’s live-streaming option.
 Some companies will hold an event via Facebook Live and use Stories to promote it.